Aluminum Pedal Service Instructions

 STEP 1: Pull off pedal washer / seal assembly from end of axle

 STEP 2: Use a cassette lockring tool to remove the bearing lock nut.
 Engage the tool into the bearing lock nut splines.
-Secure the pedal against a wooden surface with your hand and use a crescent wrench to loosen the nut.
+Use a vice to hold the cassette tool and rotate the pedal to loosen.
+Alternatively secure the pedal against a wooden surface with your hand and use a crescent wrench to loosen the nut.

 - Drive Side pedal - Turn wrench clockwise to loosen.
 (DS lock nut has a reverse thread)